Garlic and Perennial Onion Growing Guide

-The scapes (flowering stems) that grow from hardneck garlic, shallots, and occasionally potato onions should be removed for the highest yields.
+The scapes (flowering stems) that grow from hardneck garlic, elephant garlic, shallots, and occasionally potato onions should be removed for the highest yields.
 (Scapes do not help the bulbs last longer.)
 Don’t wait until the ends curl.
 A slow, steady upward pull is easy and effective, or use shears to snip them off at the base.
 Young, tender scapes have a milder flavor than the bulbs, and can be cooked, pickled, or frozen for later use, or sold at market.

 (You can also leave some scapes to flower for use as decorations.
 If you let the bulblets in the scapes mature and dry down, they can be saved for planting, although it takes two years for a bulblet to mature to a clove and later to a full head.)

 Most perennial onions are dormant during the summer, and weeds will overwhelm them if they’re left in the ground.
 It’s always better to harvest all the bulbs for storage, then replant in the fall.
 Egyptian walking onions are an exception, but take care that weeds don’t drown them, as they grow more slowly in summer.